 Car accidents in parking lots are an everyday occurrence.
 While most of these accidents occur at very low speeds and only involve minor property damage, a significant number involve serious injuries to drivers, passengers, and pedestrians.

-If you or your child, spouse, or aging parent has been injured in a parking lot accident in South Florida, you should speak with a West Palm Beach car accident lawyer promptly about filing a claim for financial compensation.
+If you or your child, spouse, or aging parent has been injured in a parking lot accident in South Florida, you should speak with a Boca Raton car accident lawyer promptly about filing a claim for financial compensation.